 "It’s nice," he says, "It’s beautiful."

 Why is that important?
 Because if everyone is on the same page, cures can reach the children who need them much faster.
-"It always starts with the kids," said Cooper, director of the Leukemia/Lymphoma Innovative Therapy Program at the Aflac Cancer Center of Children’s.
+"It always starts with the kids," said Cooper, Director of the Innovative Therapy Program at the Aflac Cancer Center.

 Cooper’s love of this mission started at MD Anderson, where he met his mentor, Dr. Sima Jeha (CQ), nationally known for treating relapsed leukemia.
 While there, Cooper learned two key lessons: He loved his work and he was able create Phase 1 and Phase 2 clinical trials for pediatric oncology.